buhrmi/buhrmi/README.md

 # Hi there

 I'm a web developer working in real estate marketing at CDMN GmbH.
-Contact me at buhrmester@cdmn.de
+Are you a project developer in need of marketing?
+Reach out at buhrmester@cdmn.de or info@cdmn.de and let's get stuff done.

-## Work projects
+## References

 ### 2023